 Keith Clay Floors understands that all floors need regular care.
 Polished Concrete Floors are no different.
-Polishing all your Home, Office, Facilities, Schools, Institutions, Manufacturing Plants and Outside Porch and Patio Venues have floors in common.
+Polishing all your Home, Office, Facilities, Schools, Institutions, Manufacturing Plants, and Outside Porch and Patio Venues all have floors in common.
 While type and amount may vary, every location has a floor of some kind.
-Daily maintenance keeps all floors looking their best.
-The topic for today is talking about polished concrete floors.
+Daily maintenance keeps all floors looking their best and the topic for today is polished concrete floors.
 Some facility managers and building service contractors have been told that polished concrete floors only water is needed to maintain their shine and beauty.
 This myth abounds.
 All water has mineral properties, some cities are worse than others, so let’s talk about any shiny surface to start.

 The truth is that polished concrete will need a little more care over time to keep it beautiful.
 If heavy wear patterns start to appear in high-traffic areas, a restoration paste can help even things out a little; but at some point, however, the floor will need to be diamond-honed or polished with stronger brushes or diamond pads.
 Just be sure to add this additional cost to your annual budget.

 Know Your Stuff

 Here at Keith Clay, it is our pleasure to let you know that in addition to construction and maintenance of many types of flooring, we believe that we can be the best experts on how to maintain polished concrete floors.
 It’s the business of cleaning crews to get all the facts up front about the maintenance of finished concrete and we are very happy to educate you and your cleaning staff.
 If you have specific questions about your polished concrete floor, decorative concrete floor, or your colored concrete floors, Keith Clay Floors can help keep you educated and informed about the proper care of those polished concrete floors.